Donkey Kong: Original series

 Donkey Kong and Donkey Kong Jr. are early examples of the platform game genre.
 In both games, the player must guide the playable character (Mario in the first game, Donkey Kong Jr. in the second) to scale four levels while avoiding obstacles.
-The player jumps to dodge incoming obstacles (such as barrels) or cross gaps and climbs ladders or vines to reach the top of the level.
+The player jumps to dodge incoming obstacles (such as barrels) or cross gaps, and climbs ladders or vines to reach the top of the level.
 In the first game, Mario can destroy obstacles by obtaining a hammer power-up, while in the second, Donkey Kong Jr. can do so by knocking pieces of fruit down from vines.
 Points are awarded for dodging or destroying obstacles, collecting items, and completing stages quickly.
 The player begins each game with three lives, which they lose if they touch an obstacle or fall.

 Donkey Kong 3 departs from this gameplay: it is a shooter game in which the player controls Stanley, an exterminator who must prevent Donkey Kong from stirring up insects in his greenhouse.
-The player fires bug spray at Donkey Kong and enemy insects that attempt to steal Stanley's flowers.
+The player fires bug spray at Donkey Kong and enemy insects attempting to steal Stanley's flowers.
 They complete levels by spraying Donkey Kong enough to force him to the top of the screen or by killing all the insects.

 The 1994 Game Boy game begins with the four stages from the original Donkey Kong, but after completing the fourth, the player is presented with over 100 additional stages that introduce puzzle-platform gameplay in which Mario must scout each level within a time limit to locate a key.
 Mario can pick up and throw objects and enemies, similar to Super Mario Bros.
 2, and perform acrobatics to reach otherwise inaccessible areas of the levels.
 This gameplay would serve as the basis for Mario vs. Donkey Kong, which introduces stages in which Mario must guide six Mini-Mario toys to a toy box while protecting them from hazards.
 Mario vs. Donkey Kongs sequels make guiding the Mini-Mario toys the focus, with each stage requiring the player to do so with touchscreen controls.
 This gameplay has been frequently compared to the strategy video game Lemmings (1991).